michaelforbes-open/public_CV/Case_Studies/linguist-autopsy.md

 The text contains several factual inaccuracies and misleading technical statements that undermine its credibility.

-*   **On the history of emulation:**
+*   **On the history of emulation**
-    > *"But as these machines age, a more practical and, in many ways, superior solution has emerged: emulation."*
+    > *"For years, the only way to scratch this itch was to maintain a collection of vintage hardware.
+But as these machines age, a more practical and, in many ways, superior solution has emerged: emulation."*
     *   **Analysis:** This statement is historically incorrect.
 Emulation is not a recent solution; it has existed for decades.
 The first Commodore Amiga 1000, released in 1985, included an MS-DOS emulator to run business software like Lotus 1-2-3.
 This error suggests a shallow, web-scraped understanding of the topic.

-*   **On the definition of emulation:**
+*   **On the definition of emulation**
     > *"Emulation, the process of using modern software to mimic the hardware of older computers..."*
     *   **Analysis:** The word "mimic" is misleading.
 It implies a perfect, 1:1 replication.
-Most emulators are not cycle-accurate, which can cause significant issues with timing-sensitive applications, leading to incorrect calculations or software incompatibility.
+Most emulators are not cycle-accurate or deterministic, which can cause significant issues with timing-sensitive applications, leading to incorrect calculations or software incompatibility.
 A more accurate term would be "attempt to recreate the behavior of..."

-*   **On hardware connectivity:**
+*   **On hardware connectivity**
     > *"Trying to connect a vintage machine to a modern display often requires a chain of expensive and clunky adapters."*
     *   **Analysis:** This is an exaggeration.
 Common standards like VGA and SCART can be connected to modern HDMI displays with single, inexpensive adapters.
 The LLM presents a minor inconvenience as a major barrier that requires several adapters.